Jesse Carver: Managerial career

-Football writer Brian Glanville who was close to Jesse in Italy, revealed in recent years, that months after accepting the Coventry job, Carver was offered the England manager's job but turned it down because he had given his word to City chairman Erle Shanks.
+Football writer Brian Glanville who was close to Carver in Italy, revealed in recent years, that months after accepting the Coventry job, Carver was offered the England manager's job but turned it down because he had given his word to City chairman Erle Shanks.
 The FA were prepared to sack Walter Winterbottom to make the position his.

 Carver arrived in Coventry with a tan that complemented his man-about-town personality, and with his tailored light grey suits and camel coat, he looked more like a Hollywood film mogul than a football manager.
 He warned supporters not too expect too much but his words went unheeded – promotion talk was, as always, in the air.

 His innovations were far-reaching, from wooden shoes and bathrobes for the players to prevent them catching cold whilst getting out of the showers, to made-to-measure lightweight continental boots for all the players.
 He also bought 40 footballs, one for each player on the staff as he expected them to practice their ball skills at all times.

-He also brought over from Italy former Swedish national coach George Raynor as his number two, another man with an outstanding reputation on the continent.
+He also brought over from Italy former Swedish national coach George Raynor as his number two.

 Over 24,000 fans were at the opening day win over Bournemouth, and the football was slick and exciting.
 At home, Carver's team were unbeatable, but away from home, they struggled for results and promotion hopes looked slim.
 Throughout the autumn, rumours persisted of a move back to Italy, but these were quashed by chairman Shanks.